 Overactive bladder is a bothersome condition that affects nearly 33 million people in the United States.
 If you’re one of the people suffering from overactive bladder but you've been unable to manage your symptoms, take heart.
 Bladder problems can be caused by several different factors, so it’s not always easy to treat at first, but most people can be helped.

-Having weak pelvic floor muscles or certain infections, being overweight, or using medications, alcohol, or caffeine can cause overactive bladder.
+Having weak pelvic floor muscles or certain infections, being overweight, or using medications, alcohol, or caffeine may cause overactive bladder.
 And sometimes, it’s all in your head.

 Bladder problems and your brain